-What is intravenous sedation?
+What is oral sedation?

-The child in your care may require intravenous sedation for dental treatment.
-The use of a sedative drug (medicine) makes the child drowsy and relaxed and less aware of the treatment.
-The patient will often have few memories of what has happened during the treatment.
-Intravenous sedation does not make your child unconscious.
+The child in your care may require oral sedation for dental treatment.
+The use of a sedative drug (medicine) makes the child drowsy, less aware of what is happening and with few memories of what has happened during the treatment.
+Oral sedation does not make your child unconscious.